TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-5.md

 Objects are a _very_ important part of the JavaScript language, and while for the most part you can accomplish simple and even intermediate tasks without worrying about them, any real project that you're going to attempt is going to feature Objects.
 The uses of Objects in JavaScript can get deep relatively quickly, so for the moment we're only going to cover the basics.
 There'll be an in-depth dive later.

+### Learning Outcomes

+- Creating objects.
+- Accessing object properties.
+- Being able to use multiple object operators.
+- Being able to use some powerful array functions.

 1. [This JavaScript.info](http://javascript.info/object) article is the best place to get started with Objects.
 2. [The MDN tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics) isn't bad either, so check it out if you need another take on the subject.